mentosmenno2/maarten-bday-2022/README.md

 Now that we can actually celebrate your birthday in person, I'm not planning on changing that tradition.
 So here it is, the present of this year!

-Last year I had developed [a tool where you could develop your own Happy Birthday message](https://maarten.mennovandenende.nl/).
+Last year I developed [a tool where you could develop your own Happy Birthday message](https://maarten.mennovandenende.nl/).
 Well develop...
 Let's say that randomly slamming keys on your keyboard would also have resulted in a working piece of code :wink:.
 This year however, I've decided that you actually have to make your present yourself.
 This time not with code, but with hardware.